Violence Against Paramedics

 - Qualitative Study of Paramedic Experiences with Workplace Violence

-If you see any paramedic being attacked or subjected to any acts of harassment or violence, please dial 9-1-1.
+If you witness any paramedic being attacked or subjected to any acts of harassment or violence, please dial 9-1-1.

 An Act to amend the Criminal Code (assaults against health care professionals and first responders)